 Weighing scales are born of necessity.
 As trading developed during the Antiquity, merchants needed a way to assess the value of goods that could not simply be counted by the pieces, like irregular-shaped gold nuggets for instance.
-The most ancient relics of a weighing scale have been discovered in the Indus River valley, near present day’s Pakistan, and are dated back to around 2,000 B.C.
+The most ancient relics of a weighing scale have been discovered in the Indus River valley, near present day’s Pakistan, and date back to around 2,000 B.C.
 Those first weighing scales were actually balances, using two plates attached to an overhead beam, itself fixed on a central pole.
-The measure was made by putting the object measured on one plate and weight-setting stones on the other, until equilibrium is reached.
+The measurement was taken by putting the object measured on one plate and weight-setting stones on the other, until equilibrium was reached.

 This system can be very accurate, but it can also be easily cheated.
 Perhaps the most famous example of a rigged balance was the one used by Celt chieftain Brennus around 390 B.C. when he captured Rome and demanded a ransom of 1,000 pounds of gold.
 When the Romans complained about Brennus using fixed weights, Brennus famously threw his own sword on top of the weights and proclaimed “Woe to the vanquished!”

-The most modern body-scales rely on electronics to measure the weight of their users.
+The most modern body scales rely on electronics to measure the weight of their users.
 By sticking electrical resistances on deformable materials and running a current through them, it is possible to detect variations in the conductivity of the resistances that are correlated to the amount of pressure exerted on the material, and thus to deduce the weight of the person (or the object) standing on the scale.
-The most high-end body-scales also act as impedance meters and are able to calculate the ratio of fat mass and lean mass in the body.
-The measure of impedance is done by generating a very small electrical current on the surface of the scale and measuring the resistance encountered by the current as it travels through the body.
-Lean mass is a better conductor than fat mass and it is therefore possible to deduce the ratio of both in the body.
+The most high-end body scales also act as impedance meters, and are able to calculate the ratio of fat mass and lean mass in the body.
+The impedance measurement is taken by generating a very small electrical current on the surface of the scale and measuring the resistance encountered by the current as it travels through the body.
+Lean mass is a better conductor than fat mass, so it is therefore possible to deduce the ratio of both in the body.

-The Withings body scale is therefore the results of millennia of research and improvement.
+The Nokia scales are therefore the results of millennia of research and improvement.
 What do you think science will come up with next to improve weight measurement even more?